JuanPabloDiaz/jpdiaz/src/content/blog/half-marathon.md

 "I have flat feet," I would tell myself, "running is not for me."
 For years, this narrative limited me.
 The pain I felt was real, but it turned out to be more surmountable than I imagined.
 With my brother's guidance, I acquired proper running shoes and specific insoles.
 Problem solved.
 What once seemed impossible began to transform into something enjoyable.

 And so, almost without realizing it, I went from avoiding running to contemplating the possibility of a half marathon.
-In January of this year, I took the leap and signed up for the Charity Chase in Hickory, scheduled for May.
+In January of this year, I took the leap and signed up for the [Charity Chase Half Marathon](https://runsignup.com/Race/Info/NC/Hickory/CharityChaseHalfMarathon) in Hickory, NC, scheduled for May.
 I didn't know then that this decision would teach me much more than physical endurance.

 ## Beyond Training